 A career in nursing can be extremely rewarding for caring individuals that wish to help others.
-Of course, nursing requires you to have deep understanding of healthcare but you’ll also be a support system for patients as well.
+Of course, nursing requires you to have a deep understanding of healthcare, but you’ll also be a support system for patients as well.

 Read on to find out what options you have when choosing a course to get into nursing.

 To become a qualified Nurse, you must study a nursing course at degree level.
 Completing undergraduate nursing courses is a requirement to practice nursing legally in the UK.
 This is because completing this level of nursing course makes sure you have the in-depth knowledge needed to properly care for patients.

-By already covering aspects of human biology it puts you in a good position to be accepted onto a nursing degree.
+By already covering aspects of human biology, studying Biology puts you in a good position to be accepted onto a nursing degree.
 Social sciences such as Psychology or Sociology are also considered relevant areas of study.
 The Sciences are obviously a logical choice too but aren’t considered essential for a nursing degree.

 The great thing about A Levels is that you can study a range of subjects to make your learning more well-rounded.
-As you’ll be covering a lot of different topics that you’re interested in, the over-all experience could be more enjoyable.
+As you’ll be covering a lot of different topics that you’re interested in, the overall experience could be more enjoyable.

 The course is fully accredited and will cover everything you need to know ahead of your undergraduate studies including: